 Spring is here and what better time to spend more of your hours outside?
 Through many of our Take Actions from the beginning of the school year, you have been able to get outside more with loose parts to encourage and enhance play.
 Extending play longer often leads to more engagement, creativity and cooperation.
 With more time, children can arrive at satisfying creations, engage deeply in role playing, solve building challenges and so much more.

-Extended play with loose parts is a great complement to inquiry-based learning and STEM (or STEAM: Science, Technology, Engineering, Art and Math) learning.
+Extended play with loose parts is a great complement to inquiry-based learning and STEAM (Science, Technology, Engineering, Art and Math) learning.

-Play has been identified as a vital component of STEM education.
+Play has been identified as a vital component of STEAM education.
 “The hand is the cutting edge of the mind” wrote mathematician and biologist Jacob Bronowski.
-Sensorimotor, materials-based learning is the bedrock of our evolution and it shapes the brain – as children meet the world holistically with hands, feet and body.
+Sensorimotor, materials-based learning or learning by doing is the bedrock of our evolution.
+It shapes the brain as children meet the world holistically with hands, feet and body.

 As with many of the other Take Action play days, gather loose parts for your Half Day Play Day.
 Consider items that will inspire STEAM learning.
 These can be: